 Hello all, I’m Emma Cooper, mad mother of four and full-time writer.
 For those of you who don’t know me, I’m 42 I live in Telford with my partner Russell and our four children whose ages range from twenty (sob!) to five.

 Prior to being a writer, I worked as a teaching assistant in a local junior school for eleven years.
-It was a job that I loved and that fitted in with life as a mother but, this job that is as demanding as it wonderful (just look at the bags under the teaching assistant’s eyes next time you pick up the kids!)
-It is a job born of love … I doubt any teaching assistant in this country would say they do it for the money!
-I bring up the subject of money as I feel it is important for others to know how hard my journey into being a published full-time writer has been.
+It was a job that I loved and that fitted in with life as a mother, but this job that is as demanding as it wonderful (just look at the bags under the teaching assistant’s eyes next time you pick up the kids!)
+It’s a job born of love … I doubt any teaching assistant in this country would say they do it for the money!

 It took a lot of courage to begin submitting to literary agents and publishers; soon the rejections came flooding in – over thirty to be precise – until one day, an agent, Amanda Preston, emailed me to tell me she loved it and that I was ‘an incredible writer’.
 I remember these words because I re-read them over and over again … but this was only the beginning of what turned out to be an ‘incredible’ year.